eliorav/Population-Genotype-Frequency/README.md

 optional arguments:
   -h, --help            show this help message and exit --out_folder OUT_FOLDER
-                        the output folder of the result file. the default is "output"
+                        The output folder of the result file.
+The default is "output".
   --out_filename OUT_FILENAME
-                        the output file name of the result file (without suffix). the default is "allele_frequency" --snps_file_path SNPS_FILE_PATH
+                        the output file name of the result file (without suffix).
+The default is "allele_frequency".
+  --snps_file_path SNPS_FILE_PATH
-                        the path to the list of SNPs - the default is "snps.tsv"
+                        The path to the list of SNPs - The default is "snps.tsv".
   --no_parallel NO_PARALLEL
-                        if the value is true, the script will not run in parallel mode
+                        If the value is true, The script will not run in parallel mode.

 ```

-make sure to create a rsid list and pass the path to the script.
+Make sure to create an RSID list and pass the path to the script.

 ### Output
-The output file is a tsv file with the following header:
+The output file is a TSV file with the following header:
 * \#chrom - the chromosome number.
 * position - the position of the SNP.
-* rsid - the rsid number.
+* rsid - the RSID number.
 * A1 - the REF allele.
 * A2 - the ALT allele.
-* POOPULATION_NAME (e.g, ACB) - the frequency for the SNP in the given population.
+* POOPULATION_NAME (e.g., ACB) - the frequency for the SNP in the given population.
 The file is sorted by chromosome and position.

 ## Contact